Unionville Municipal Airport

 Unionville Municipal Airport (FAA LID: K43) is a city-owned, public-use airport located three nautical miles (6 km) north of the central business district of Unionville, a city in Putnam County, Missouri, United States.
 It was previously known as Municipal Airport and was also known as Unionville Airport.

 Facilities and aircraft

-Unionville Municipal Airport covers an area of 62 acres (25 ha) at an elevation of 1,046 feet (319 m) above mean sea level.
+Unionville Municipal Airport covers an area of 62 acres (25 ha) at an elevation of 1,045 feet (319 m) above mean sea level.
 It has one runway designated 17/35 with an asphalt surface measuring 2,805 by 49 feet (855 x 15 m).

-For the 12-month period ending July 31, 2009, the airport had 1,610 aircraft operations, an average of 134 per month: 99% general aviation and 1% military.
-At that time there were four aircraft based at this airport, all single-engine.
+For the 12-month period ending December 31, 2020, the airport had 2,228 aircraft operations, an average of 43 per week: 99% general aviation and 1% military.
+At that time there were 10 aircraft based at this airport, all single-engine.